lassegit/flask-reactjs/readme.md

 All webpack configuration are in `webpack.config.js` and `webpack.parts.js`.

+Note: If you want to use [react-lite](https://github.com/Lucifier129/react-lite) instead, you can enable it in the `webpack.config.js` under `resolve alias`.

 ## ReactJS command line
 Since the ReactJS/Redux is based on [React Webpack Generator including Redux support](https://github.com/stylesuxx/generator-react-webpack-redux) you can also use its command line tools.notice

 ```
+    Install dependencies

     npm install -g yo
     npm install -g generator-react-webpack-redux